Sleeper85/esphome-jk-bms-can/documents/README/Supported_devices.md

 See the [@syssi](https://github.com/syssi) [esphome-jk-bms](https://github.com/syssi/esphome-jk-bms) repository for more information.

-Note: Other BMS brands already integrated with ESPhome can be added easily.
+Note: other BMS brands already integrated with ESPhome can be added easily.

 ## Supported CAN bus transceiver